Hi, I’m Ninna Makrinov and my preferred pronouns are she/her. I’m a psychologist. And, yes I am fat. I am The Fat Psychologist.

 Tecnológico de Monterrey, Mexico

-Employability Projects Officer
+Employability Education Projects Officer

 The University of Nottingham, UK